zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 **Example: Artificial Neural Network Algorithm For Pneumonia Patient Risk**

 University of Pittsburgh created a study in the 1990s to use a system to predict which pneumonia patients were low risk and which were at high risk.
-The system initially caused a large amount of concern to doctors because they found out that pneumonia patients with asthma was classified as low risk by the system.
+The system initially caused a large amount of concern to doctors because they found out that pneumonia patients with asthma were classified as low risk by the system.
 A rule system was implemented into the system to help solve this issue.
-After examining data closely, researchers founds that patients who had both pneumonia and asthma had a higher recovery rate.
+After examining data closely, researchers found that patients who had both pneumonia and asthma had a higher recovery rate.
 This is because when those patients were brought to the hospital, they were always considered to be at high risk, and immediately received proper treatment.
 However, the autonomous system simply believed that the presence of asthma results in being low risk, which is incorrect (Medium).

 **Example: The Boeing 737 MAX**